stratumn/go-indigonode/doc/extend.md

 // Needs returns the set of services this service depends on. func (s *Service) Needs() map[string]struct{} {
-	// If your service depends on other services, specify it here.
+	// If your service depends on other services, specify them here.
 	// For example, if you need the "manager" service:
 	//
 	//  return map[string]struct{}{